Dodgers vs. Marlins Player Props Betting Odds

 Betts Stats

-- Betts has 161 hits with 36 doubles, a triple, 38 home runs and 78 walks.
+- Betts has put up 161 hits with 36 doubles, a triple, 38 home runs and 79 walks.
 He has driven in 99 runs with 10 stolen bases.

 Betts Recent Games